There are countless travel myths and people still like to cling to common travel misconceptions when asked why don’t they travel more.

 Each one of my travels is unique, I meet different people, the place is different, I have different expectations.
 But is important to keep in mind that most things that can happen while travelling, don’t depend on oneself.

 That being said, it’s hard to find a general set of rules to apply when travelling.
 Try it out, and get the best out of it.
-These are the most common misconceptions about travelling I heard.
+These are the most common travel misconceptions I heard about.
+Let’s debunk all these myths.

 Travelling is not about staying at 5-star hotels and eating at restaurants and doing all the touristic things in one place.
 It can be, but it’s called luxury travel and you wouldn’t be reading this if you were able to do that.